The Nest

 1. Offer Accepted!

 Yay, you get to go forward on the terms you suggested.
 You are now locked into a deal, and you can expect to plan out your move.
-This is the best possible outcome you can get after you send out an offer in most situations.
+This is the best possible outcome you can achieve after sending out an offer in most situations.

 2. A Counteroffer

 Sometimes, sellers may make a counteroffer with minor changes to your offer.
 You can accept, decline, or create a counteroffer.
-The counteroffer usually signifies that you still have a good shot at the house.
+The counteroffer usually indicates that you still have a good chance of getting the house.

 3. Offer Declined!

-If they choose another offer or don’t want to entertain your offer, they’ll decline it.
-At this point, you might be able to get another offer started, but the home may not even be on the market.
+If they choose another offer or don’t want to consider your offer, they’ll decline it.
+At this point, you may be able to start another offer, but the home may not even be on the market yet.
 Most realtors will not advise you to try a second offer if this happens.

 Can A Seller’s Agent Refuse To Accept An Offer Delivery?

-While seller’s agents can advise clients not to take an offer, they do not hold the right to throw an offer in the bin before the seller sees it.
-That’s not their right to do, even if the offer is ludicrously low.
+While sellers’ agents can advise clients not to accept an offer, they do not have the right to reject an offer before the seller sees it.
+Even if the offer is ludicrously low, it’s not their right to do so.
 A seller’s agent has to show every single offer, even if the offer suggests a buying price ofacceptable method for delivering an accepted offer three potatoes and a dollar.

 1. What Should You Do If You Have Reason To Believe Your Agent (Or The Seller’s Agent) Didn’t Show The Offer?

-The first thing you should do is talk to your agent and tell them the situation.
+The first thing you should do is speak with your agent and inform them of the situation.
 If possible, explain why you believe that this is the case.
 Technically, this could be a significant breach of contract and grounds for a lawsuit.
 Your agent can help determine the next course of action.

 If at all possible, try to ask the seller if they have seen your offer directly.
-The seller may want to talk to your agent if they have not.
+The seller may want to speak with your agent if they haven’t already.
 This is when one agent may have to lead a lawsuit against another.

 2. How Long Does It Take To Get A Response From The Seller?

 Response times can vary from place to place, but getting a flood of offers on a single condo or co-op in New York is common.
-In New York, an offer can have a response that takes anywhere from one day to one week.
+In New York, a response to an offer can take anywhere from one day to one week.

-At times, this entire process can take several days.
-Other times, there is a several-week wait period.
+This entire process can sometimes take several days, and there may be a several-week wait period.
 This is more common in areas where homes are in high demand.
 It’s the seller’s way of ensuring they get the best possible offer among multiple offers.

 However, there’s no set time when you will hear an offer.
-If you’re ever worried about this, ask your agent what you should do next.
+If you’re ever concerned about this, ask your agent for guidance on the next steps.

 3. Is A Seller Required To Respond To An Offer?

-Most of the time, you can expect a home seller to reach out to you one way or another, and it’s considered a common courtesy.
+Most of the time, you can expect a home seller to reach out to you one way or another, and it’s a common courtesy.
 While it would be wonderful to hear from a seller every time you make an offer, the truth is slightly less than ideal.
-Nationwide, there are no laws that require sellers to respond to every offer that is made.
-If sellers don’t want to respond, they don’t have to.
-Unfortunately, this is something that can make your buying process difficult.

 What Happens After Making An Offer?

-Once the offer gets sent to the seller’s agent, the “Waiting Game” starts.
-This means home buyers must wait while the seller looks at each option.
+Once the offer reaches the seller’s agent, the “Waiting Game” begins.
+This means that home buyers must wait while the seller considers each option.
 Once sellers have reviewed the offers they received, they will decide who gets the home.

 How Common Is It For An Agent To Refuse To Show An Offer?

-Choosing a real estate broker you trust makes so much sense.
+Choosing a real estate broker you trust makes a great deal of sense.
 Give us a call today.

 While this is rare, we have seen instances such as McCarthy vs. Tobin in Massachusetts, where a judge ruled that

-• Furthermore, the buyer signed a purchase contract and delivered it to the seller’s broker as an earnest money check.
+• Furthermore, the buyer signed a purchase contract and delivered it to the seller’s broker as a check for earnest money.
 Even though the seller didn’t counter-sign the contract and accepted another bidder’s offer, the judge ruled that the accepted offer was indeed binding.

 Written By: Ossiana Tepfenhart